IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager-electron.md

 newDockManager.appendChild(adoptedNode);
 ```

 We are using the native [`window.open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) method to open a new window in the Renderer process.
 We set the `nativeWindowOpen` option to `true` when creating the `BrowserWindow` in the `index.ts`.
-This gives us a direct access to the child `Window` object and its `document`.
+This gives us direct access to the child `Window` object and its `document`.
 You could read more about opening windows from the Renderer process in this Electron [topic](https://www.electronjs.org/docs/api/window-open).
 Please note that the `nativeWindowOpen` option is still experimental.

 ```ts
 mainWindow = new BrowserWindow({